How To Deal With A Dental Emergency?

 Swollen Mouth Or Face

-This condition is usually accompanied by pain and sensitivity.
-Swelling usually indicates that there is abscess and infection in the gums, teeth or bones.
-This a serious condition and can even lead to strokes and death, therefore it requires an urgent dental visit.
-It is recommended to stay upright or in an inclined position so that the infection does not spread upwards.
-Drink lots of water and unsweetened drinks to maintain hydration as dehydration can lead to further complications.
-Your dentist may recommend a root canal with or without a deep cleaning.
-If the tooth cannot be saved, the dentist may even suggest an extraction.
+Swelling usually indicates an abscess and infection in the gums, teeth, or bones.
+This is a serious condition and can even lead to strokes and death — it requires an urgent dental visit.
+Stay upright or in an inclined position so that the infection does not spread upwards.
+Drink lots of water and unsweetened drinks to maintain hydration.

 Bleeding Teeth And/Or Gums

-If bleeding is due to an injury, applying ice and trying to stop the bleeding is the first step you can take until you get to the dentist’s office.
-If the bleeding is extremely severe and if you suspect injury to jaws and other parts of the face, you can head to a hospital emergency room.
-If there is persistent but less bleeding, it could be due to infections in teeth, gums or bones and still requires an urgent dental visit.
-When there is bleeding or bleeding associated with pain, make sure you eat only soft foods and cold foods if possible, do not eat foods that can easily get stuck to your teeth or foods that are very sweet, as this can increase the inflammation and rate of infection.
+If bleeding is due to an injury, apply ice and try to stop the bleeding.
+If extremely severe and you suspect injury to jaws and other parts of the face, head to a hospital emergency room.
+If there is persistent but less bleeding, it could be due to infections and still requires an urgent dental visit.